 ---

 ```

-- **`hive tools info <tool>`** before calling anything new — it prints the exact arguments and types expected.
+- **`hive tools info <tool>`** before calling anything new.
+It prints the exact arguments and types expected.

-- **`hive doctor`** first when anything breaks — it tells you whether the problem is Node, network, auth, or upstream.
+- **`hive doctor`** first when anything breaks.
+It tells you whether the problem is Node, network, auth, or upstream.

+---